8go/TrezorPass/README.md

 hardware token to do encryption of passwords.
 It is similar to KeepassX or kwalletmanager in function.
 It can store passwords, logons, URLs, PINs, comments, etc.

-The Password database is stored in encrypted form in a single file on computer.
+The Password database is stored in encrypted form in a single file on your computer.
-No access to internet is required for its use.
+No access to the internet is required for its use.
 It allows an unlimited count of password entries to be stored and enables the possibility of recovery if your original Trezor is misplaced (mnemonic and passphrase are required to recover).

-Note that this is alpha software.

-Trezor must be already set up to use passphrase.

 Below  a sample screenshot.
 More screenshots [here](screenshots).